ebu/benchmarkstt/docs/api-methods.rst

 :example text: "He's a lumberjack, and he's okay!"
 :example return: "Hesalumberjackandhesokay"

-:param str text: The text to normalise
+:param str text: The text to normalize

-normalisation.alphanumericunicode
+normalization.alphanumericunicode
 ---------------------------------

 Simple alphanumeric filter, takes into account all unicode alphanumeric characters